xebia/essentials/run-tests-automatically.md

 ---

 layout: card
 category: testing

 ---

 Run tests automatically

 ---

-<p>Starting tests by hand is needless friction.
+Starting tests by hand is needless friction.
 Don't just use a build server.
-Use
-      an IDE plugin that tracks source/test dependency and runs the affected tests whenever you save a file.</p>
+Use an IDE plugin that tracks source/test dependency and runs the affected tests whenever you save a file.

 ---

 ### Motivation